Updated: Mar 10

 First known by the ancient Totonaco Indians of Mexico followed in the 15th century by the Aztecs.
 Later when the Spanish Conquistador’s arrived in Mexico they combined the vanilla pods with Cacao to make a drink.
 For 80 years it was solely enjoyed by the rich and famous.

 Until 1819 Mexico was the sole producer of Vanilla.
-This was all about to change when French entrepreneurs shipped the pods to Mauritius, Reunion Islands then after to Madagascar.
-Madagascar is now the top growers of the best quality Vanilla in the world.
+This was all about to change when French entrepreneurs shipped the pods to Mauritius, Reunion Islands then to Madagascar.
+Madagascar is now the top grower of the best quality Vanilla in the world.

 The Production of Vanilla

-The vanilla production was haphazard for a number of years outside of Mexico, due to its pollination.
-Hand pollination was introduced in 1841 with a tooth pick like tool.
+Vanilla production was haphazard for a number of years outside of Mexico, due to its pollination.
+Hand pollination was introduced in 1841 with a toothpick-like tool.
 Today it is solely done by hand; you lift the thin membrane separating the male organ (anther) from the female organ (stigma) and press the pollen against the stigma.
 The pollination has to take place quickly as the orchid dies within a few hours of opening.

 It’s the seed inside the flower that then becomes a Vanilla pod, the only edible part of the plant.
 Once the pod is a good size it is harvested.

 The next three stages are killing, sweating, and drying.
-This is a labour some task moving the pods between full sun to humid conditions and boiling.
-Then they are dried by the sun in the morning and returned to boxes in the afternoon as to not lose all there moisture.
+The vanilla pods are moved between full sun to humid conditions and boiling.
+Then they are dried by the sun in the morning and returned to boxes in the afternoon so as to not lose all their moisture.
 The final stage is to grade quality by hand.